If you're looking for an alternative to Quicken, you're in the right place.

 - Age Your Money

-Those four pillars form the foundation for a budgeting app that has helped many people transform their financial lives.
+Those four pillars form the foundation for a budgeting app that has helped many people transform their financial lives and improve their spending habits.

 If you're looking to transition to a financial tool that will help you (as in help you make the change, not just record expenses), you should take a look at YNAB.

-Why it is better than Quicken: Quicken only tracks your budget, YNAB does that AND helps you build a budget that meets the demands of your life and your savings needs.
+Why it is a good alternative to Quicken: Quicken only tracks your budget, YNAB does that AND helps you build a budget that meets the demands of your life and your savings needs.
+Sometimes you need something more than an app that connects to your bank account.
 If you want to change the way you budget, while still tracking it, YNAB is your solution.

 YNAB is not an entire personal finance management suite – it focuses on budgeting and only budgeting.
 You won't get investment tools, retirement planning, or wealth management.
 It's strictly about building, maintaining, and transitioning into the budget you want.